pingcap/blog/adding-built-in-functions-to-tikv.md

 ### Wrapping Up

-We hope this guide provides an easy entry point to contributing to our Coprocessor, one of TiDB and TiKV’s core features.
+We hope this guide provides an easy entry point to contributing to our Coprocessor, one of TiDB and TiKV's core features.
 If you run into any issues or problems with this guide, please let us know on our [Twitter](https://twitter.com/PingCAP), [Reddit](https://www.reddit.com/r/tidb), [Stack Overflow](https://stackoverflow.com/questions/tagged/tikv), or [Google Group](https://groups.google.com/forum/#!forum/tidb-user).
-Look forward to seeing your PR, and once it’s merged, expect a special gift of gratitude from our team!
+Look forward to seeing your PR, and once it's merged, expect a special gift of gratitude from our team!